Ebola in the United Kingdom: Military health worker, 2015

 On 11 March 2015, a UK military health worker contracted the disease in Sierra Leone while volunteering as a nurse.
 After testing positive for Ebola she was flown home for treatment at Royal Free Hospital in London.
 On 27 March 2015 Corporal Anna Cross, the UK military worker who tested positive for Ebola, was the first person in the world to be treated with the experimental Ebola drug MIL 77 and was released from hospital after making a full recovery.
 The doctors treating her at London's Royal Free Hospital confirmed it is too soon to speculate if the drug helped in her recovery.

-Suspected, but not confirmed
+Suspected, but not confirmed incidents

 Healthcare workers who in January 2015 had sustained needlestick injuries while caring for Ebola patients abroad were put under medical observation, but not found to have contracted the Ebola virus.

 On 16 March 2015, another UK worker had been sent back to the United Kingdom from Sierra Leone due to fear of having contracted the virus. but did not test positive.

 On 17 November Colchester Hospital deep cleaned after a suspected case of the 2022 Uganda Ebola outbreak, which as of December was not confirmed as an Ebola case.